luizluca/xen-tools-xendomains-wait-disk/README.md

 ## Installation

+Some paths are hard-coded in xendomains-wait-disk.sh and xendomains-wait-disk.service.
+They were tested with OpenSUSE/SLE.
+They might also work with other distributions as-is but it could need minor path adaptations.

 ### Manually

- Copy xendomains-wait-disk to /usr/lib/xen-tools-xendomains-wait-disk/bin/xendomains-wait-disks
+ Copy xendomains-wait-disk.sh to /usr/lib/xen-tools-xendomains-wait-disk/bin/xendomains-wait-disks

  Copy xendomains-wait-disk.service to systemd/system folder and enable it

- Relaod systemd daemon (systemctl daemon-reload)
+ Reload systemd daemon (systemctl daemon-reload)

  Enable xendomains-wait-disk.service (systemctl enable xendomains-wait-disk.service)

 ### Package

- Build xen-tools-xendomains-wait-disk.rpm from spec file and install
+ Build xen-tools-xendomains-wait-disk.rpm from spec file and install (tested for xendomains-wait-disks.sh)